pavanilla/movies/README.md

-Movies app using theMoviedb and the local storage
+Movies app using theMoviedb Api  and the local storage